 Do this and you’ll find exactly what caused the problem.
 Then rectify it and you should see your traffic slowly coming back to normal.

 A man without a plan is bound to mess things up (same applied to a woman!).
 Just like you have a business plan from Day 1, you need to create a content plan for your online venture even before you launch your online magazine.

-Your content plan must include things like what you want to put up on your magazine, like featured news, regular news, interviews, podcasts, comedy centre, case studies, etc.
+Your content plan must include things like what you want to put up in your magazine, like featured news, regular news, interviews, podcasts, comedy center, case studies, etc.